ReactFive/Lesson-Links/README.md

 [www.lesson-links.com](https://www.lesson-links.com)

-Lesson Links is a React.js, Reflux, MongoDB, Express app thatallows teachers to create video-based lessons that are easily accessible, facilitate student/teacher conversations, and enable the assessment of student understanding.
+Lesson Links is a React.js, Reflux, MongoDB, Express app that allows teachers to create video-based lessons that are easily accessible, facilitate student/teacher conversations, and enable the assessment of student understanding.

 ## File structure